-Snowy Hydro complied with its obligation to target Snowy Montane Rivers releases for Environmental purposes during the 2018 - 19 water year.
+Snowy Hydro complied with its obligation to target Snowy Montane Rivers releases for environmental purposes during the 2019-20 water year.

-During the 2018 - 19 water year, Snowy Hydro was directed to make Snowy Montane Rivers Increased Flows (SMRIF) from the following locations:
+During the 2019-20 water year, Snowy Hydro was directed to make Snowy Montane Rivers Increased Flows (SMRIF) from the following locations:

-- Tantangara Dam to the Murrumbidgee River, - Goodradigbee Aqueduct to the Goodradigbee River (a tributary of the Murrumbidgee River), - Middle Creek Aqueduct to Middle Creek and Strzelecki Creek Intake on the Geehi River Aqueduct to Strzelecki Creek (tributaries of the Geehi River), and - Bar Ridge and Diggers Creek Aqueducts to Tolbar Creek and Diggers Creek respectively (tributaries of the Snowy River). - Falls Creek to the Snowy River below Guthega Dam
+- Tantangara Dam to the Murrumbidgee River, - Goodradigbee Aqueduct to the Goodradigbee River (a tributary of the Murrumbidgee River), - Middle Creek Aqueduct to Middle Creek and Strzelecki Creek Intake (on the Geehi River Aqueduct) to Strzelecki Creek (tributaries of the Geehi River), and - 6 Bar Ridge and Diggers Creek Aqueducts to Tolbar Creek and Diggers Creek, respectively (tributaries of the Snowy River) - Falls Creek to the Snowy River below Guthega Dam.

-The target volume for Snowy Montane Rivers Increased Flows totalled 62.1GL, with 5.1GL from Tantangara Dam, 12GL from Goodradigbee Aqueduct, 22.7GL from Middle Creek/Strzelecki Ck, 18.9GL from Bar Ridge and Diggers Creek Aqueducts and 3.4GL from Falls Creek, all to be targeted over the whole water year.
+The target volume for SRIF totalled 55.3 GL, with 3.3 GL from Tantangara Dam, 7.0 GL from Goodradigbee Aqueduct, 22.7GL from Middle Creek and Strzelecki Ck, 18.9GL from Bar Ridge and Diggers Creek Aqueducts and 3.4GL from Falls Creek, all to be targeted over the whole water year.

-The total actual montane release volume was 43.0GL.
-This was made up of 5.4GL from Tantangara Dam, 4.9GL from Goodradigbee Aqueduct, 18.4GL from Middle Creek Aqueduct and Strzelecki Ck combined .11.8GL from Bar Ridge and Diggers Creek Aqueducts combined and 2.5 GL from Falls Creek, released over the whole water year.
-The Bar Ridge montane release was delivered via Burrungubugge River in the 2018 - 19 Water Year
+The total actual montane release volume was 42.9GL.
+This was made up of 3.6 GL from Tantangara Dam, 4.5GL from Goodradigbee Aqueduct, 19.9 GL from Middle Creek Aqueduct and Strzelecki Ck combined, 12.2 GL from Bar Ridge and Diggers Creek Aqueducts combined and 2.7 GL from Falls Creek, released over the whole water year.
+The Bar Ridge montane release was delivered via Burrungubugge River in the 2019 - 20 water year.

-The comparison of the annual, monthly and daily release targets for the Snowy Montane Rivers Increased Flows against the actual from Tantangara Dam is set out in the graphs opposite.
+The comparison of the annual, monthly and daily release targets for the SMRIF against the actual release from Tantangara Dam is set out in the graphs opposite.
 All daily, monthly and annual release targets were within the compliance limits.

-Monthly releases from Goodradigbee, Middle Creek, Strzelecki Creek, Bar Ridge and Diggers Creek are also provided in the graphs on the following two pages.
+Monthly releases from Goodradigbee, Middle Creek, Strzelecki Creek, Bar Ridge and Diggers Creek are also provided on the following pages.
 As these releases are made from small catchments and the inflows (and therefore releases) cannot be predicted or controlled, there are no annual compliance targets for these releases.
-The above/below target delivery of water in these catchments in 2018-2019 reflects the inflows received in these locations.
-In years when inflows are above average, above average volumes of water will be delivered to these catchments and vice versa.
+The above/below target delivery of water in these catchments in 2019-2020 reflects the inflows received in these locations.
+In years when inflows are above average, above average volumes of water will be delivered to these catchments, and vice versa.